-If you currently have a static HTML website then it is possible to move this site to WordPress without affecting your current website.
+If you currently have a small static HTML website then it is possible to move this site to WordPress without affecting your current website.

 With a migration we want to

 - Preserve the existing site until the new site is ready and tested.

 - Create the new site and copy over the content from the old site and test.

 - Switch from old to new.

 - Switch back in case of problems.

 Note: Migrations are complex operations and involve a good working knowledge of:

 If you aren’t very technical and don’t have the necessary basic knowledge I wouldn’t recommend that you attempt one on a live site.